djcooke/compendium/_potd_151_enemies/devilet.md

   resolution: false
 abilities:
   - name: Ice Spikes
-    description: 'Causes you to take significant damage whenever you hit the enemy; can be interrupted.
+    description: 'Grants counterattack (potency 200, 5s) to self; can be interrupted.
 Recommended to interrupt or disengage immediately.
 The damage can kill you very quickly'
   - name: Void Blizzard
+    potency: 130
-    description: 'Does damage and applies slow; can be interrupted.
+    description: 'Inflicts slow (20s); can be interrupted.
 It only has medium range, so you can also run away to avoid it'
 notes:
   - 'Disengaging during Ice Spikes and running away to avoid Void Blizzard is probably the safest option as you avoid all damage'